becem-gharbi/resume-builder/README.md

-# Resume Builder
+# 📄 Resume Builder

-This basic application is intended to build Resumes with HTML.
+This web application is intended to build minimal Resumes with HTML.

 ## Setup